 Pruning Bamboo To Control Height

-This method of pruning can be safely done with a bamboo that has been well established, not a newly planted bamboo.
+This method of pruning can be safely done with a bamboo that is well established, not a newly planted bamboo.
 If you want to control the size or height of your bamboo, while still retaining the natural look, this can be done by removing new shoots that are significantly larger in diameter than the culms that are the desired height.
 These shoots will form smaller diameter culms that will not grow so tall.

 Pruning Bamboo For Topiary

 To achieve unique topiary shapes and forms, you can top culms, remove some lower branches, shorten some side branches and remove others.
-Keep in mind that any cut culms or branches will not grow back longer but only grow more leaves.
-Also make sure to make your cuts just above a culm or branch node.
+Keep in mind that any cut culms or branches will not grow back longer but will only grow more leaves.
+Also be sure to make your cuts just above a culm or branch node.